 Sometimes toddlers will eat anything, and some are a little pickier.

 Freeze-dried fruits and vegetables in #10 cans are easy for toddlers to eat right out of the can.
 Cut into appropriate age bite sizes.
-Mac and cheese are always popular, just write down what your toddler may like and stockpile a little or lot and rotate it.
+Mac and cheese are always popular, just write down what your toddler may like and stockpile a little or a lot and rotate it.

 If you have some sippy cups in your kits they will be clean and be new to any child that may need a warm cup of cocoa.
 There may be a neighbor who has not yet learned to be prepared, I will serve their cute little kids hot cocoa.
-Here are some sippy cups like I use, mental note to myself, please order a few more.
+Here are some sippy cups that I use.
+Mental note to myself, please order a few more.
 Sippy Cups

 This age is fun because what child wouldn’t love to choose the food they would eat today at a grocery store or in case of an emergency?
-Let’s be real, not all the food will be healthy, but we need some cans of food that only needs a can opener and a way to cook it.
+Let’s be real, not all the food will be healthy, but we need some cans of food that only need a can opener and a way to cook it.

-Okay, I have to say right now I do not know how my daughters feed their sons who are athletes, and well over six feet tall.
+Okay, I have to say right now I don’t know how my daughters feed their sons who are athletes, and well over six feet tall.
 One of my grandsons came to visit and I fixed dinner and about an hour later he was rummaging for leftovers, love that kid.
 When he was born, I stared at his huge hands and feet.
-I said to my daughter “this is going to be a very tall son.”
+I said to my daughter “This is going to be a very tall son.”
 And he is.
 And a few others are just as tall.

 This one is a lot easier to figure out because we understand the need for food storage.
 I would go as a family to the grocery store and choose food for one day.
 The next week, choose food for the second day, then the third day.

-The printout has seven days and has an area to fill in what you eat for breakfast, lunch, and dinners.
-If I have rice, beans, pasta and salsa, cans of vegetables, cans of fruit, Mark and I are good to go.
-I can make any kind soup if I have diced tomatoes.
+The printout has seven days and has an area to fill in what you eat for breakfast, lunch, and dinner.
+If I have rice, beans, pasta, and salsa, cans of vegetables, and cans of fruit, Mark and I are good to go.
+I can make any kind of soup if I have diced tomatoes.
 I can make tortillas, bread, biscuits, and crackers.

 I have instant milk so Mark can have his cereal, life is good.
 We always stock up on cereal.
 I recommend this milk.
-Remember, powdered milk for cooking, instant milk is for drinking.
+Remember, powdered milk is for cooking, instant milk is for drinking.
 I never buy powdered milk, just letting you know.
 Instant Milk

 This is another reason why we need to have neighborhood meetings to get to know each other and learn the foods people can eat safely.
 It would be a good idea to compare emergency food kits.

 Special Diet Required:

 If you have dietary issues, a reader mentioned today that Thrive Life has some great gluten-free food items.
-Thrive Life Gluten-Free Flour

-Keep in mind 99.9% of my #10 cans of freeze-dried fruits, vegetables and meats are gluten-free.
+Keep in mind 99.9% of my #10 cans of freeze-dried fruits, vegetables, and meats are gluten-free.
 Be sure and check labels, there are more foods that you can eat than you may realize.
 It’s the “prepared meals” that may have gluten in them.

-All emergency food kits need plates, cups, plastic silverware, paper towels and ways to wash them, but we will talk about that another day.
+All emergency food kits need plates, cups, plastic silverware, paper towels, and ways to wash them, but we will talk about that another day.
 May God bless this world to be prepared for the unexpected.